Graduate medical education consulting

 An academic institution built a beautiful simulation center outfitted with technology and equipment necessary to facilitate outstanding medical simulation education.

 Challenge: The organization wasn’t sure how to utilize or staff their center and positively impact medical education and patient safety in their adjacent hospital.

 Solution: Education Services conducted focus groups with all stakeholders, and introduced clinicians in the hospital quality and safety departments to faculty in the university.
 Upon completion, we provided a SWOT analysis and made recommendations for staffing and organization of their center including the funding model.

 Impact: The consultancy helped develop scenarios for medical education and ultimately improved the quality and safety of patient care.

-New simulation center requested faculty development training to support curriculum and maximize center utilization.
+A new simulation center requested faculty development training to support curriculum and maximize center utilization.

-Challenge: The institution had a new and comprehensive simulation center but faculty were not trained on how to teach, use or develop scenarios, trainers and other resources.
+Challenge: The institution had a new and comprehensive simulation center but faculty were not trained on how to teach, use or develop scenarios, trainers, and other resources.

 Solution: Our faculty conducted a three-day training workshop that covered topics such as scenario building, debriefing techniques, providing student feedback, and learning assessments.

 Impact: The center has been buzzing with course activity and has even had to expand their center since the course began.
 Faculty who took the course have been advocates for the center and have helped to train new educators.